Epoxy's Archive Format

 file

-This is written with a climbing developer in mind.
+This is written for future climbing developers.
 There's a range of things that can be useful to touch on.

 - context for the guide (where it came from or how it was found)